 Location and Infrastructure

-The North Saskatchewan River provides North Battleford with a plentiful and inexpensive water supply.
+The City of North Battleford has two water treatment plants, treating 14 wells supported by the North Saskatchewan River.
+These provide North Battleford residents with a plentiful and inexpensive quality water supply.

 Power and Gas